wrex/lessons/content/post/2020-01-04-four-groups-of-three.md

 As always, the goal is to play music (sounds) not memorize shapes or terminology.
 Specifically, we want to be able to play the five notes of the pentatonic scale, instantly and effortlessly.

-It's all too easy to get so wrapped up in theory and names and shapes and the mental aspects of music that you lose sight of the goal (believe me, I have this problem in spades).
+It's all too easy to get so wrapped up in theory and names and the **analytical, verbal, mentally straining** aspects of music that you lose sight of the goal (believe me, I have this problem in spades).

+Ideally, you only want to think in terms of sounds while playing music.
+You want your fingers to automatically know where to go when you think of the sound you want to make.
+You'll get there sooner than you might think if you keep practicing, and it's a *very* cool feeling when your fingers just seem to automagically know where to go.

+In the interim, though, its better to use *visual* and tactile cues (shapes) rather than linguistic/analytical cues (names and terminology from music theory).
+Using visual shapes and tactile grips to pull things out of your memory is much easier than using more verbal/analytical things like "box 4 of the minor pentatonic scale".

+Visual/tactile cues are easier on your brain.
+It's why we often describe music with terms like colors and textures.

-The goal is sounds, but you need visual landmarks (looking at the fretboard) and feeling (eye-ear-hand coordination) to get there.
-Theory and terminology is useful for organizing your thoughts and communicating with others, but thinking about names and theory gets in the way of actually playing music.
+Theory and terminology are useful for preparation, organizing your thoughts, learning, exploring, and communicating with others, but thinking about theory and names just gets in the way while actually *playing* music.

+Specifically, this post is about using chord shapes to recall entire pentatonic scale shapes, rather than the abstract names for the patterns.
+The term "box 4," for example, has no musical meaning so using that name to recall the shape isn't as useful to me as "seeing" the minor chord shape within the pattern as my index into the shape when dredging it up from memory.

-What follows is the practice regimen for learning the pentatonic scale that I'm currently following myself.
+What follows is a visual, shape-based practice regimen for learning the pentatonic scale that I'm currently following myself.
+I've found it has improved my playing dramatically.

 ### Prerequisites to **KNOWING** the pentatonic scale